ikp-773/Movie-Lib/README.md

 ## How it Works ?

-1.This application is for all users who are movie enthusiast 2.When you open the app, you are requested to Sign in 3.It directly take you to a page where you can find the categories of movies of your interest there you can select your category
+1. This application is for all users who are movie enthusiast
+2. When you open the app, you are requested to Sign in
+3. It directly take you to a page where you can find the categories of movies of your interest there you can select your category
-4.It will take to a page where you can find movies of your category 5.When you click a movie ,it will give you the complete description of the movie 6.You can also add this movie to the wishlist for future reviews.
+4. It will take to a page where you can find movies of your category
+5. When you click a movie ,it will give you the complete description of the movie
+6. You can also add this movie to the wishlist for future reviews.

 ## Libraries used
 - cloud_firestore: ^2.2.2